binded/abstract-tus-store/README.md

 - `createPartial(opts)` to create a new "partial" upload resource
 - `concat(key, uploadIds, [opts])` concatenate "partial" upload resources to key
 - `del(uploadId)` delete an upload resource to free up resources
+- `minChunkSize` optional property that specifies the minimal amount of bytes to write in an append call (except for the last one)